-Guided by the strategy, we set ambitious but achievable goals and work continually to improve the sustainability of our existing properties and to incorporate the principles of sustainability into every aspect of our operation.
+We set ambitious but achievable goals and work continually to improve the sustainability of our existing properties and to incorporate the principles of sustainability into every aspect of our operation.

 We are reducing the amount of water used in our buildings by installing low-flow toilets and urinals, faucets, by converting to drought-resistant plants, and by installing water control management systems on our cooling towers and irrigation systems.